stsyg/dotfiles/README.md

 ## Install
 There are four working branches here: main, win, linux and mac.

-- main: has general readme.md file with explanations how to use this repo.
+- **main**: has general readme.md file with explanations how to use this repo.
-- win: instructions how to bootstrap Windows 10/11/x.
+- **win**: instructions how to bootstrap Windows 10/11/x.
-- linux: instructions how to bootstrap Linux distro.
+- **linux**: instructions how to bootstrap Linux.
 Mostly tested on Ubuntu 20.04 LTS.
-- mac: instructions how to bootstrap macOS.
+- **mac**: instructions how to bootstrap macOS.

 There are a couple of approaches that you may consider to take with this repo.